erroronline1/caro/readme.md

 Users can have multiple assigned organizational units and permissions.

+Please describe how you validate the person you are registering as a new user for data safety reasons.

 On registering a new user a default profile picture is generated.
 Custom set pictures can be restored to default.
 A generated order authorization pin can be used to approve orders.
 Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
 Skill levels (according to the [intended list](#customisation)) can be modified.

 The generated access token can be exported and, for example, used as a laminated card.
+If the recommended two-factor-pin is selected it will be part of the export and is to be cut off and disposed of prior to laminating.

 ![token example](http://toh.erroronline.one/caro/error%20on%20line%201_token.png)

 The token lacks any further identification, like the application name or logo, by intent to obfuscate its use.

 Usernames can be edited for societal reasons.
 This does not affect stored names within records as these are not linked but stored as plain text to avoid information loss on deleting any user.
 The profile picture will always be overwritten with the default image following a name change.

+Users can be assigned a date of an automated access denial for data safety reasons.
+Once the date is met a new token is generated, invalidating all current sessions.
+The user is not deleted yet but not able to access the application without further action.

 > On rare occasions the QR-token may not be readable by the inbuilt reader.
 It is advised to check the compatibility with the scanner from [tools](#tools) before passing, generating a new one if required.